-By Sara Torsner, a PhD student at the University of Sheffield who is researching the design of a Journalism Safety Trends tool with CFOM where she is also working with developing the recently established Journalism Safety Research Network.
+By Sara Torsner, PhD student at the University of Sheffield who is researching the design of a Journalism Safety Trends tool with CFOM where she is also working with developing the recently established Journalism Safety Research Network.

 Understanding the contexts in which journalists attempt to carry out their role of a democratic watchdog requires a good understanding of constitutional frameworks and ‘legislative/judicial flaws and failings’.
 That was a core message that emerged from the conference on ‘Challenges to media freedom across the Commonwealth’, held by the Institute of Commonwealth Studies in London on April 4th-5th.